 How Much Does Medicare Part B Cost?

 You must pay a monthly premium to receive Medicare Part B coverage.
 You will likely pay the standard Part B premium amount, which is $135.50 in 2019.
-However, you may pay more dependent on your income bracket.
+However, you may pay more depending on your income bracket.

 If you are eligible for Medicare Parts A and B, this means you are eligible for Medicare Part D, which covers your prescription drug costs.
 However, in order to enroll in Part D, you must already be enrolled in Medicare Parts A and B.